AztecProtocol/docs/docs/how-aztec-works/aztec-connect/technical-intro.md

     if there are two input assets, equal amounts of both assets will have been input
   @param uint256 interactionNonce a globally unique identifier for this DeFi interaction.
     This is used as the assetId if one of the output assets is virtual
-  @param uint64 auxData other data to be passed into the bridge contract (slippage / nftID etc)
+  @param uint64 auxData other data to be passed into the connector contract (slippage / nftID etc)
   @return uint256 outputValueA the amount of outputAssetA returned from this interaction,
     should be 0 if async
   @return uint256 outputValueB the amount of outputAssetB returned from this interaction,
-    should be 0 if async or bridge only returns 1 asset.
+    should be 0 if async or connector only returns 1 asset.
-  @return bool isAsync a flag to toggle if this bridge interaction will return assets
+  @return bool isAsync a flag to toggle if this connector interaction will return assets
     at a later date after some third party contract has interacted with it via finalise() */ function convert(